alanbchristie/ra-converter/README.md

 value every 24 hours.

-So I got to thinking ... if you set the RA axis ring once (and you know what time it was when you did it) then, given the current time, you can use that "fixed" location to calculate the RA co-ordinate offset of any object.
+So I got to thinking ... if you set the RA axis ring once (and you know what time it was when you did it) you can use any new time to calculate an _offset_ that can be used against your fixed axis.

 And this is the trick I employ here.

-The result is a method that, for any given viewing location (longitude to be precise) you just need to calibrate the telescope's RA axis once.
-Then, given a time of day, you can calculate a co-ordinate *offset* to apply to your scale for any object you want to observe.
+The result is a method where, for any given viewing location (any longitude), you simply need to calibrate the telescope's RA axis once, during the day when it's convenient.
+Then, given a new time of day and _target_ RA co-ordinate, you calculate a co-ordinate *offset* using the time and apply that to your scale.
+You don't need to re-calibrate the RA ring as long as you observe the sky from the same location (longitude).

-This approach avoids me having to continually adjust the RA scale as the night progresses.
-More conveniently, I can even set the scale during the day in full sun and then use the telescope any night after that.

-## Calibrating the telescope RA axis
+## Calibrating the RA axis
 **Step 1**

 Set your telescope up at your viewing location.
 You will need to follow the